 Neon Tetras are one of the most popular freshwater aquarium fish, available in fish stores across the world.
 They are easy to care for and peaceful, making them a great option for new fish keepers.
 They can grow to 2.5 inches in length, although most do not reach this size, and they can live to be 8 years old.
 They have a bright blue stripe running horizontally down the body and a bright red stripe running part of the length of the body and onto the tail.
 They have areas of translucence on their bodies, making them quite a sight to see.

 Neon Tetras can dull their colors when stressed, scared, or sleeping.
 They are schooling fish, preferring to live in groups of at least 15.
 Having too few Neon Tetras may cause them to feel threatened.
 They prefer living in heavily planted tanks with plenty of hiding places.
-They are very sensitive to changes in water parameters, so they should only be kept in well-established tanks with a water temperature between 70-80˚F. They are very peaceful and able to be kept in tanks with other peaceful fish.
+They are very sensitive to changes in water parameters, so they should only be kept in well-established tanks with a water temperature between 70 and 80˚F. They are very peaceful and able to be kept in tanks with other peaceful fish.
 They should not be housed with fish that may be able to eat them, like Goldfish and larger Cichlids.

 2. Lemon Tetra

 Lemon Tetras have translucent bodies with a lemon hue and shades of black on their fins.
-They can reach up to two inches in length and live to be 8 years old.
+They can reach up to 2 inches in length and live to be 8 years old.
 They are an attractive tank addition and can happily live in schools of 10 fish, but the more the merrier as long as water quality is maintained.
 They prefer heavily planted tanks with plants around the edges of the tank and plenty of swimming space in the middle.
 They also need caves and other hiding places to feel safe.
 If they are safe, well-fed, and happy, their colors will brighten.

 3. Glowlight Tetra